moduloTech/modulotech_test_rails/README.md

 2. Implement all `TODO` present in the code.
 3. Ensure your application is fully functional.
 4. Ensure the Rubocop is green.
+5. Create a merge request from your project to the original one.

+Your project must run under Docker, you must use PostgreSQL.

+You are free to add as many controllers, actions, models, views and routes as you want but you can not remove what is originally present in this template.

+You are free to add, remove and replace **any** gem **except Modulorails, Devise, Pg and Rails (obviously)**.

 ## Evaluation

+Your merge request will be evaluated directly on Github.

+If your merge request is approved, you win an interview.
+If it is declined, this is the end of the process for you.

+*Your merge request will never be merged for obvious reasons. ;)*

+### Caveat

 Modulotech works with Docker for development environment and deploys using Kubernetes.